-The momentum for radical new propulsion technologies has never been stronger
+The momentum for radical new propulsion technologies is stronger than ever

 Technology delivers results for climate action

-Amongst the four pillars (technology, operations, infrastructure, economic measures) of aviation's strategy to reduce CO2 emissions in half by 2050 (relative to 2005 levels), technology and sustainable aviation fuels (SAF) collectively deliver the highest improvement benefits.
+Amongst the four pillars (technology, operations, infrastructure, economic measures) of aviation's strategy to achieve net-zero carbon emissions by 2050, technology and sustainable aviation fuels (SAF) collectively deliver the highest improvement benefits.